-Caleb's human connection comes in the form of his father Loy Colton (Played by the great Tim Thomerson: METALSTORM: The Destruction Of Jared-Syn, The TRANCERS Series, DOLLMAN vs. THE DEMONIC TOYS, BAD CHANNELS, The NEMESIS series, THE HARVEST, Whew!
-I could go on but suffice it to say that Tim Thomerson has well over 100 movie and TV credits to his name and hasn't stopped working since 1975!).
-A rural veternarian horse doctor, and Caleb's sister Sarah (Marcie Leeds: WHEELS OF TERROR).
+Caleb's human connection comes in the form of his father Loy Colton and Caleb's sister Sarah (Marcie Leeds: WHEELS OF TERROR).
+Loy is a rural veternarian horse doctor (Played by the great Tim Thomerson: METALSTORM: The Destruction Of Jared-Syn, The TRANCERS Series, DOLLMAN vs. THE DEMONIC TOYS, BAD CHANNELS, The NEMESIS series, THE HARVEST, Whew!
+I could go on but suffice it to say that Tim Thomerson has well over 100 movie and TV credits to his name and hasn't stopped working since 1975!), which is a handy profession in this movie.

 !!!UNFAIR RACIAL CLICHÉ ALERT!!!: